Where are they now? - Jon Davison

 In the May 2023 interview with Yes Music Podcast, asked about whether Jay Schellen writes material, Davison replied, "[Schellen] and I have already worked on a few things, in years past, that we're going to re-visit."
 It's unclear what the context here is.

-Leon Alvarado had mentioned work with Davison and Sherwood: see details on main page.
-Davison recorded vocals for a track with Edison's Lab, but has talked to the band about the possibility of an EP or album together: see details on the main page.
+Davison recorded vocals for a track with Edison's Lab and also talked to the band about the possibility of an EP or album together: see details on the main page.

 On to Trevor Horn news